KatieLG/pyuiua/README.md

 values will become an array when converted to python and back.

 - **Currently supports**: most scalars, multidimensional arrays, and boxed arrays
-- **Does not yet support**: complex numbers, maps, functions, or user-defined types
+- **Does not yet support**: bytes, maps, functions, or user-defined types

 ### Uiua → Python